viboes/std-make/doc/proposal/future/future_executors.md

 ## Do we need to add an `Executor` parameter to `make_ready_future` and  `make_exceptional_future`

-# Technical Specification
+# Proposed Wording

-The wording is relative to [N4529]
+The wording is relative to [N4538]

-Update X.Y Header <experimental/future> synopsis adding
+Update **X.Y Header <experimental/future> synopsis adding**

+# Implementability

+This proposal can be implemented as pure library extension, without any compiler magic support, in C++14.
+An almost full reference implementation of this proposal can be found at [Boost.Thread].

+# Future work

 # Acknowledgements